-Juul stopped selling its cucumber, mango, and ‘strawberry milk’ flavor pods
+Juul stopped selling its cucumber, mango, and creme flavor pods

-Juul announced Thursday that it would stop selling flavors such as watermelon, strawberry milk, and mango until further notice.
+Juul announced Thursday that it would stop selling flavors such as creme, fruit, and mango until further notice.
 The move comes amid intense pressure from the White House and state legislators to curb what is being deemed a crisis of vaping among teens.

 As of 1 p.m. yesterday, Juul is selling only four flavors: Virginia Tobacco, tobacco, menthol, and mint.
 A poll from vaping site Vaping360 shows that consumers love mango far above the other flavors, though mint is second.
 Last year, the company stopped selling its fruit flavors in brick-and-mortar stores.
 This new hiatus will remove flavors from age-restricted online vendor shops as well.